chef/automate/components/docs-chef-io/content/automate/ha_healthcheck.md

 sorthands for --opensearch is --os and -o

-- Patch a config to the Back end nodes (Postgresql)
+- Patch a config to the Back end nodes (PostgreSQL)
   - create a config file `postgresql.toml`

 ``` cmd